TON-NFT/ton-nft-mint/README.md

-# TON NFT Mint Helper package
+# TON NFT

+## Mint Helper package

+### Work in progress, use only if you really need.

 Just pass your collection config and wallet config to Deploy Function and your collection will be deployed.

+Also, you can mint as much NFT as your want, just make sure to make 30 seconds pause between mint, and ensure that collection wallet has enough TON on balance.

-For more info ckeck ```example.js
+For more info check ```example.js```

-Make sure your wallet already activated and v4R2 version.
+Make sure your wallet is already activated and you are using **v4R2** version address.

-- OP code 2 (Coming soon...)
+- OP code 2 for Batch Mint _(Coming soon...)_